What is a Language Pack ?

 &language=YOURLANGUAGECODEis already present, change YOURLANGUAGECODE to

 en.
 Then refresh the page and look at the correct wording.
 Use this wording to find the correct file and copy the file from the english location to YOURLANGUAGE equivalent location.

 Admin Field Descriptions Still in English

 - The language pack did not contain a full translation of the admin descriptions held in the database.
 Contact the language pack creator to ask if translation is available.

 - You have not run the sql patch for the admin files.
-See your installation instruction and run the sql patch.
+See your installation instructions and run the sql patch.

 Some Texts Have Odd Characters Instead of Accented Letters

 The language file that contains this text is not encoded in utf-8 with no BOM.
 You can open the file in a suitable editor (like Notepad++) to change the encoding, but if many files are not encoded correctly, there are free programs available that can encode all the files at once.

 The structure of the language files was completely changed in Zen Cart 1.5.8.